perfsonar/docs/pwa_userguide_host.rst

 * Site Name: The name of the site (typically this comes from the sLS)

-* Host Description: The host description (will be displayed in Maddash as the row/column labels).
+* Host Description: The host description (may be displayed as the row/column labels in visualizations).

-* toolkit_url: If toolkit_url is set to "auto", MadDash will use hostname of this record to auto-generate the URL that links back to the toolkit instance on maddash matrix view.
+* toolkit_url: If toolkit_url is set to "auto", visualizations may use hostname of this record to auto-generate the URL that links back to the toolkit instance.
 If you use custom URL for your toolkit instance, change it to the real URL.

 * No Agent: (As commented in UI)